 Over the past six months, we have spent considerable time seeking input and advice from our employees, customers, public officials, academics and groups across civil society.
 We have benefitted from discussions in the United States and around the world.
 We have decided to take the next step today by adopting six principles that address the concerns we believe governments need to address as well.
 These are:

 - Fairness.
 We will work to develop and deploy facial recognition technology in a manner that strives to treat all people fairly.

 - Transparency.
 We will document and clearly communicate the capabilities and limitations of facial recognition technology.

 - Accountability.
 We will encourage and help our customers to deploy facial recognition technology in a manner that ensures an appropriate level of human control for uses that may affect people in consequential ways.

 - Notice and consent.
-We will encourage private sector customers to provide notice and secure consent for the deployment of facial recognition technologies.
+We will encourage private sector customers to provide notice and secure consent for the deployment of facial recognition technology.

 - Lawful surveillance.
 We will advocate for safeguards for people’s democratic freedoms in law enforcement surveillance scenarios, and will not deploy facial recognition technology in scenarios that we believe will put these freedoms at risk.